DPP4ResearchGroup/DPP4_Compiling/JOSS_paper/SyntenyViz_paper/paper.md

 bibliography: paper.bib
 ---
 # Abstract
+`SyntenyViz` is a R package that define an analysing pipeline that enable visualising the synteny conservation across species.  `SyntenyViz` enables not only intuitive examination of synteny features and facilitates reconstruction effort of ancestral genomes, but also allows more direct interrogation of gene regulations and gene structures within a gene cluster.

 # Introduction
 A gene is the most basic inheritable functional unit in biology.
 An eukaryotic organism typically possesses a large number of protein coding genes ranging from few thousands to 30 thousands. [@pray2008eukaryotic] Genes in an organism tend to self-organise into clusters, synteny describes this physical arrangement and distribution of genetic loci on the chromosome.